nicholasconterno/Fishnet3/README.md

 # Fishnet Object Detection
-Module Project 1: AIPI 540 - Using deep learning methods to classify and bound fish in images of commerical fishing scenes.
+Module Project 1: AIPI 540 - Using deep learning methods to classify and bound fish and humans in images of commerical fishing scenes.

 <table>
   <tr>